All content within this page has been reviewed and endorsed by

 Vaginal discharge may seem weird, but find out why all females have it and why it’s healthy and normal!

-Ok, so vaginal discharge is a little icky.
-But all grossness aside, it’s actually amazing stuff.
+Ok, so vaginal discharge is normal and healthy.
+It’s actually amazing stuff.
 It’s your body’s natural way to keep that tissue moist and cleansed.
 Find out where the stuff comes, why it’s there and how to keep it contained!

 It’s pretty simple.
 The inside of your vagina is covered in something called a mucous membrane – a type of body tissue that’s naturally lubricated.
 Glands in your body produce clear mucus that turns white or yellow when exposed to air – also perfectly normal.